Skip to content

 Preliminary Results

 Compile time in most fossils decreases by around 6%.
-If I recall, some were closer to 10%.
+A few data points:

 fossil-db on Alchemist shows: